RonakPanahi/Network-Programming/README.md

 # Network-Programming

+In this repo I have added my work on Network programming with Java.

-This was an introduction to techniques and tools used developing programs that rely on inter-process communication.
-Topics include TCP/IP client-server paradigm, client socket calls, server socket calls, connectionless and connection-oriented server paradigms, Advanced topics.
+This course was an introduction to techniques and tools used developing programs that rely on inter-process communication.
+Topics include TCP/IP client-server paradigm, client socket calls, server socket calls, connectionless and connection -oriented server paradigms, Advanced topics.